ocetrac/ocetrac/README.md

 Acknowledgements
 ----------------
 - We rely heavily on [scikit-image](https://peerj.com/articles/453/) and its community of contributors.
-- This work grew from a collabortion with NCAR during the ASP Graduate Visitor Program attended by Hillary Scannell.
-This project recieved continued support from the Leonardo DiCaprio Foundation, Microsoft, and the Gordon and Betty Moore Foundation.
+- This work grew from a collaboration with NCAR during the ASP Graduate Visitor Program attended by Hillary Scannell.
+This project received continued support from the Leonardo DiCaprio Foundation, Microsoft, and the Gordon and Betty Moore Foundation.